bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 30°
-- Snow
+- Cloudy
 - 91% humidity
-- 17 mph wind
+- 16 mph wind
-- 88% cloud cover
+- 87% cloud cover
 - 20 AQI 🟩
 - 0.04 inches of rain and 0.41 inches of snow in the past 24 hours
 - 0.06 inches of snow expected in the next 48 hours